 Health rule: Go easy on the salt

 Even in you don’t have high blood pressure, the American Heart Association still recommends eating less sodium in order to reduce your risk of heart attack, heart failure, stroke, kidney disease, osteoporosis, stomach cancer, and even headaches.
 But not everybody can get on the low-sodium train.
 “I’m not totally anti-salt, because if you exercise you sweat it out, and if you salt your food you get less sodium than you do if you’re eating processed food.
 Still, I salt a lot.
 I should probably salt less,” Heaner says.
-Here’s why salt may no longer be public enemy No. 1.
+(Here’s why salt may no longer be public enemy No. 1.)

 Health rule: Make time for self-care

 Health professionals advocate carving out time for self-care, which just means coming up with ways to balance and neutralize stress.
 Self-care strategies can include exercising, meditating, coloring, or anything that that promotes mindfulness and a sense of well-being.
 Self-care, however, is easier said than done.
 “I often talk to my clients about the stress-health connection, but when things get too crazy in my life, stress management is the first thing to go,” says Julia Sarver, a holistic health coach.
 “I skip workouts, I forget to meditate, and I tend to rely on takeout and quick snacks more than I should.
 The best thing about this is that it’s a great reminder for why I eat well and make time to work out—I just feel better and can handle all the things life throws at me when I do.”
-These are the self-care moves even busy people can make.

 Health rule: Don’t stuff yourself like a goose